 Researchers have developed a brand-new strategy (optical metasurface) that will allow quantum sensors to get much smaller than they are right now.
 Currently used in sensing devices, quantum technology engineers and manipulates atoms at extremely low temperatures by carefully regulating laser beams.
 To handle this, the atoms must be kept in a vacuum-sealed container where they can be cooled to the required temperatures.

-A key challenge in miniaturizing the instruments is in reducing the space required by the laser beams, which typically need to be arranged in three pairs, set at angles.
-The lasers cool the atoms by firing photons against the moving atom, lowering its momentum and cooling it down.
+A major challenge in miniaturizing the instruments is reducing the space required by the laser beams, which usually need to be arranged in three pairs, set at angles.
+The photons that the lasers fire at the moving atoms reduce their velocity and cause them to cool down.

 The new results demonstrate how a novel method can be applied to lessen the room required for the laser delivery system.
 The technique employs light-controllable optical metasurface devices.
 A single beam can be divided into five identical beams that can be used to supercool the atoms using a metasurface optical device.
 A single chip can replace the complex optical components that comprise the cooling system.